The Good, Bad and the Maybe

 Get your pages listed on SERPs!
 Get indexed today!

 Rolling your own SSR with React today is not easy.
 Sure, you can do it, but it will be so customized, unrepeatable and unknowable.
 This is a Dunning Kruger decision.
-If you’re asking if you should build your own framework that straddles server side and client side, the answer is no. If you’re asking if you should build your own framework because you have expereince with their deficiencies, have articulated needs for their affordances and have explored many available options, then perhaps.
+If you’re asking if you should build your own framework that straddles server side and client side, the answer is no. If you’re asking if you should build your own framework because you have expereince with their deficiencies, have articulated needs for their affordances and have explored many available options, then perhaps you could consider it.
+Or use Next?

 Next